16 Powerful B2B SaaS Growth Channels for your Startup

 customer segmentation: Track your customers’ NPS score and product usage and only target your happy customers

-timing & frequency: ask your customers for referrals at the right time (not straight after the signup, give them some time to experience your product and become a happy customer).
+timing & frequency: ask your customers for referrals at the right time (not straight after the signup, give them some time to experience your product and become a happy customers).
 Think about triggers in your customer journey where customers are happy with your product and willing to refer your product.

 referral incentive: What is the referral bonus (cash vs. free product usage vs. other perks) and who gets the bonus when?
 Make sure it’s transparent and use a two-sided referral program and incentivize both parties (the referrer and referred) - check out some referral program examples